alkem-io/server/README.md

 - Used frameworks/packages [jest](https://jestjs.io/) and `supertest`
 - Running `MySQL sql server`
 - Running `Cherrytwist/Server` service.
-- In .env file the flag for `AUTHENTICATION_ENABLED=false` must be available.
+- In .env file the flag for `AUTH_ENABLED=false` must be available.
 - In order to run the integration tests, navigate to the `/Server` repository, and execute the following command: `npm run test:e2e`
   - To run specific suite: `npm run-script test:e2e jest --config ./test folder>/<test suite file>` (i.e. `./test/user.e2e-spec.ts`)
 - The results of the test, will be displayed at the end of the execution.